 From those early days Hobie has grown and diversified into new areas.
-The company’s venture into kayaks has built a huge, worldwide kayak fishing fraternity and there was a dream to bring these people together.
-With the proven success of the sailing world championships in mind the first Hobie Fishing World Championship was created in 2011.
+The company’s venture into kayaks has built a huge, worldwide kayak fishing fraternity and a dream to bring these anglers together.
+With the proven success of the sailing world championships in mind the first Hobie Fishing World Championship was contested in 2011.

-“I put the concept to Daiwa Australia and they loved it so much they jumped straight on board, as the major sponsor of the first world championship”, said Steve Fields, managing director of Hobie Asia Pacific who conceived the idea.
+“I put the concept to Daiwa Australia and they loved it so much they jumped straight on board, as the major sponsor of the first world championship”, said Steve Fields, managing director of Hobie Asia Pacific who conceived the idea of the tournament.

-His concept carried over other ideas from the Hobie 16 sailing world championships where all sailors are placed on an even keel, by sailing in identical, completely new boats, built and supplied specifically for the event.
-The difficulty and expense for a competitor, of freighting a boat to an international venue had been taken care of by the event organiser and all boats would be exactly, the same.
-Like the sailing concept, all anglers in the fishing worlds would be supplied with exactly, the same kayak, a Hobie Mirage® Pro Angler 14 rigged out in the Hobie Asia Pacific factory with quality accessories straight out of the packet.
+Field’s concept carried over other ideas from the Hobie 16 sailing world championships where all sailors are placed on an even keel, by sailing in identical, completely new boats, built and supplied specifically for the event.
+The difficulty and expense for a competitor, of freighting a boat to an international venue had now been taken care of by the event organiser.
+Like the sailing concept, all anglers in the fishing worlds were supplied with exactly, the same kayak, a Hobie Mirage® Pro Angler 14, rigged out in the Hobie Asia Pacific factory in southern New South Wales, with quality accessories straight out of the packet.

 The sailing worlds had given Hobie staff a strong background and depth of experience in event organisation through running 35 years of world championships – that expertise was set to make the world championship in kayak fishing flourish.

 A World championship (HFW2) was held in the following year in Texas, USA on Lake Bastrop and Fayette County Reservoir just outside of Austin, where Marty Mood from Florida (USA) was crowned world champion.
-The list of competitors in the tournament had grown from 18 to 43, representing 12 countries including European anglers for the first time.
+The list of competitors in the tournament had grown from 18 to 43 anglers, representing 12 countries, including European anglers for the first time.

-On the days that counted in this incredible world championship, it came down to a final day battle of two ex-world champions, 2013 world champion Richard Somerton (AUS) and 2014 world champion Steve Lessard (USA).
-It was a battle of the mighty, but as is often said, there could only be one winner, and the hometown boy from Baton Rouge, Louisiana, Steve Lessard, applied his local knowledge and refined redfish skills and fought his way past Somerton to become the first two-time world champion.
+In the moments that counted in this incredible world championship, it came down to a final day battle of two ex-world champions, 2013 world champion Richard Somerton (AUS) and 2014 world champion Steve Lessard (USA).
+It was a battle of the mighty, but as is often said, “there could only be one winner”, and the hometown boy from Baton Rouge, Louisiana, Steve Lessard, applied his local knowledge and his refined redfish skills and fought his way past Somerton to become the first two-time world champion.

-The event was an amazing taste of southern USA hospitality, but more importantly an incredible fishing experience.
+The event was an amazing taste of southern USA hospitality and culture, but more importantly an incredible fishing experience.
 The quality of fishing in the tournament made anglers from all over the world want to return in the future to the southern USA location and once again take on the “Bull Reds” of Leeville.

-Amal in Sweden which hugs the shores of lake Vanern, Europe’s third largest, was the location for HFW7 in May 2018.
+Amal in Sweden which hugs the shores of Lake Vanern, Europe’s third largest lake, was the location for HFW7 in May 2018.
 48 anglers from 20 countries contested the tournament on a magnificent waterway, a haven for Perch and giant Pike.
 After feasting on moose, deer and other local delicacies each evening, a buzz of excitement engulfed the event site in the early morning as anglers prepared for the day’s contest.
-Competitors stood in their kayaks on the starting line as the Swedish national anthem was sung by singers in national dress, and after a day of phenomenal fishing on the water, the close of the session was marked by loud explosive cannon fire ignited by a troop of soldiers who replicated the Swedish guard from the 1640s.
+Competitors stood in their kayaks on the starting line as the Swedish national anthem was sung by a duo in national costume, and after a day of phenomenal fishing on the water, the close of the session was marked by loud explosive cannon fire, ignited by a troop of soldiers who replicated the Swedish guard from the 1640s.

-As colourful as each day’s open and close were, the real action was on the water and in a championship that came down to the final seconds on the last day, Europe had their first Hobie Fishing World Champion.
-Salah Eddibe from Germany had performed magnificently on all three days and out shone brilliant performances by all anglers in the top ten, any of who could have taken the title on that exceptional final session.
+As colourful as each day’s open and close was, the real action was on the water where the championship came down to the final seconds of the last day, when Europe finally had their first Hobie Fishing World Champion.
+Salah Eddibe from Germany had performed magnificently on all three days of the worlds and out shone brilliant performances by all anglers in the top ten, any of whom could have taken the title in that exceptional, highly competitive final session.

 All seven world championships have been absolutely, brilliant tournaments, with ferocious competition and extreme tests of skill.
 Yet each has overflowed with stimulating, cultural immersion and unrivalled camaraderie, just the way Steve Fields had envisioned it back in 2011.